BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/socis2017.md

 ## Contact

-If you are interested in participating as a student, please contact: barry (dot) wardell (at) ucd (dot) ie
+If you are interested in participating as a student, please contact: barry (dot) wardell (at) ucd (dot) ie.